 With invoice discounting, the main difference is that you retain control of the sales ledger and credit control activity, but you’re still able to take advantage of cash advances of up to 90% of the invoice value.
 Typically a confidential service, invoice discounting of this kind can be for domestic or export sales.

 Asset Based Lending (ABL)

 ABL allows bigger businesses to raise the higher levels of funding they need.
 It is ideally suited to Management Buy Out (MBO) or Management Buy In (MBI) situations as well as for releasing additional working capital, for use in growth or turnaround profiles.
-Receivables, stock and property are the assets typically leveraged through ABL.
+Receivables, stock, and real estate are the assets typically leveraged through ABL.

-Another option is trade finance which can provide a business with upfront funding against confirmed orders, open letters of credit facilities on behalf of the business and provide direct supplier payments or even a cash advance.
-It suits businesses who have confirmed purchase orders or supply contracts from reliable sources.
+Another option is trade finance which can provide a business with upfront funding against confirmed orders, open letters of credit facilities on behalf of the business, and provide direct supplier payments or even a cash advance.
+It suits businesses that have confirmed purchase orders or supply contracts from reliable sources.

 As one of the leading financial service providers in the Irish market, GRENKE’s slogan is ‘Fast, Forward, Finance’.
 GRENKE offers entrepreneurs fast and flexible financial solutions through a range of services including leasing and invoice finance.
 We match the perfect financial solution to your unique business needs, from small businesses to large enterprises.

 Over the last 40 years, GRENKE has provided leasing to numerous styles of businesses and organisations; sole traders, partnerships, public and private limited companies, associations and organisations, medical, health, and educational providers, municipalities, public hospitals, semi-state institutions, Government bodies and so many more.

 Our experience and strong market position are no coincidence.
 If you are a business owner looking for financial solutions in Ireland or advice on fast and flexible financing, talk to a GRENKE Account Manager today!